hadibudiman18/inpsydehadi/readme.md

 ## Installation

-As usual, just Upload the ‘inpsydehadi’ plugin to the /wp-content/plugins/ directory;
+* Upload the ‘inpsydehadi’ plugin to the /wp-content/plugins/ directory;
+* Run composer install , and ready to activate